 Sarah Lashmar

-The Life Summary of Sarah
+Brief Life History of Sarah

-When Sarah Lashmar was christened on 1 February 1748, in Horsted Keynes, Sussex, England, United Kingdom, her father, John Lashmore, was 31 and her mother, Sarah Comber, was 37.
+When Sarah Lashmar was christened on 1 February 1748, in Horsted Keynes, Sussex, England, United Kingdom, her father, John Lashmar, was 31 and her mother, Sarah Comber, was 37.
 She married John Murrel on 25 December 1766, in Horsted Keynes, Sussex, England.
 They were the parents of at least 5 sons and 3 daughters.
 She was buried in Horsted Keynes, Sussex, England, United Kingdom.

 Photos and Memories (0)